PRACTICE AREA

 If you’ve faced discrimination at your job, you need an advocate to fight for you and your career.
 Don’t suffer in the shadows while your employer’s illegal behavior goes unchecked.

 Your first consultation is free.
-Call Harlan Hillier DiGiacco at (619) 330-5120 to talk to an experienced employment law attorney today.
+Call Harlan Hillier DiGiacco at (619) 330-5120 or fill out our online form to talk to an experienced San Diego employment discrimination lawyer today.

 - What Are the Laws That Protect Against Discrimination?